 John Ritenbaugh, reflecting on the recent demise of our prior fellowship, suggests that many of us have been guilty of making an idol of the church, letting it stand between God and ourselves.
 Our obligation is to follow the life-saving message (a message . . .

 John Ritenbaugh reiterates that the operation of God's government absolutely depends on each person governing himself, never going beyond the boundaries God has given him.
 Human nature always wants to break free of those boundaries.
 Through our entire live. . .

-No government—not even God's—can work without self-control.
-As a fruit of God's Spirit, this virtue may be the single hardest to master over the course of a lifetime, yet we need it to do our parts in God's Kingdom.
+As a fruit of God's Spirit, self control may be the single hardest to master over the course of a lifetime, yet we need it to do our parts in God's Kingdom.

 John Ritenbaugh, citing Abraham Lincoln's statement that the true test of man's character is his responsibility to govern or administrate, asserts that a man's way of governing is determined through his world view.
 Man should aspire to live as God lives, a. . .

 Has anyone, other than Jesus Christ, really exhibited self-control?
 In the end, however, this is the ultimate aim of growing in the character of God.